Ever wanted to hide secret messages or images in your data? That’s what the surreal

 Revealing the Hidden Image

-Fit a linear model to the transformed data and plot the residuals:
+We need to fit a linear model to the transformed data and plot the residuals:

 model <- lm(y ~ ., data = transformed_data)